donydchen/ganimation_replicate/README.md

 # GANimation -- An Out-of-the-Box Replicate

+A reimplementation of *[GANimation: Anatomically-aware Facial Animation from a Single Image](https://arxiv.org/abs/1807.09251)*, using PyTorch.
+Pretrained models/weights are available!

 ## Pros (compared with the [official](https://github.com/albertpumarola/GANimation) implementation)

 * Codes are cleaner and well structured, inspired by the [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 * Provide a more powerful test function for generating **linear interpolations** between two expressions as shown in the paper.
 * Provide a **preprocessed [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset**, including cropped faces, Action Units related to all cropped faces, train and test split.
-* Provide **pretrained models** for the above CelebA dataset, including both generator and discriminator.
+* Provide **pretrained models** for the above CelebA dataset, including both generator and discriminator (trained with ~145k images for 30 epoches).
-* Provide useful scripts for extracting Action Units throughout the dataset (will release soon).
-* Provide Action Units vector for the [EmotionNet](https://cbcsl.ece.ohio-state.edu/EmotionNetChallenge/index.html) extracted using [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace) (will release soon).
+* Provide Action Units vectors for the [EmotionNet](https://cbcsl.ece.ohio-state.edu/EmotionNetChallenge/index.html) extracted using [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace).
-* Provide pretrained models for the [EmotionNet](https://cbcsl.ece.ohio-state.edu/EmotionNetChallenge/index.html) dataset (will release soon).
+* Provide **pretrained models** for the [EmotionNet](https://cbcsl.ece.ohio-state.edu/EmotionNetChallenge/index.html) dataset (trained with ~410k images for 30 epoches).

 ![ganimation_show](imgs/ganimation_show.jpg)